Home | Speakers | Agenda | ST Online | Partners |

 Amanda Askham, Strategic Director, London Borough of Ealing Council

-Meena Kishinani, Local Government Transformation Consultant & New Local Board Member
+Meena Kishinani, Local Government Transformation Consultant and New Local Board Member

 Donna Nolan, Chief Executive, Watford Borough Council